What is a Community Legal Centre?

 Legal Advice and Casework

-Each community legal centres has different eligibility guidelines as to who they can help, what legal issues they can help with and how much help they can provide.
+Each Community Legal Centre has different eligibility guidelines as to who they can help, what legal issues they can help with and how much help they can provide.

-Case Study - Central Highlands Community Legal Centre
+Case Study - Ballarat and Grampians Community Legal Centre

-The Central Highlands Community Legal Centre is a generalist legal centre based in Ballarat, they assist over 1500 clients a year, of whom 55% are women and 85% are low income earners.
+The Ballarat and Grampians Community Legal Centre, formerly the Central Highlands Community Legal Centre, is a generalist legal centre based in Ballarat.
+They assist over 1500 clients a year, of whom 55% are women and 85% are low income earners.

 A third of their caseload involves family or domestic violence, and nearly half of their caseload involves family law.
-As well as their focus on family violence, CHCLC helps residents with family law, tenancy, credit and debt, employment and consumer issues, powers of attorney, guardianship and welfare rights.
+As well as their focus on family violence, Ballarat and Grampians Community Legal Centre helps residents with family law, tenancy, credit and debt, employment and consumer issues, powers of attorney, guardianship and welfare rights.

 Community Legal Education